 - Press the Ctrl key (Microsoft Windows) or the Apple key (Mac OS) on your keyboard and use the + or – key to zoom in and out

 - Press Ctrl on your keyboard and scroll with your mouse wheel

 Wherever possible, hyperlinks contain descriptions of information found in the link’s destination.

-All links open in the same window to improve usability for people with vision impairment, with the exception of links to documents, which open in a new window.
+All internal links open in the same window to improve usability for people with vision impairment, with the exception of external links which open in a new tab.